-CEO of Moscow Exchange, Yury Denisov, said, "We are pleased to welcome an issuer with a strong credit rating to the Moscow Exchange.
+The CEO of the Moscow Exchange, Yury Denisov, said, "We are pleased to welcome an issuer with a strong credit rating to the Moscow Exchange.

 "Eurotorg's business model and the retail sector more broadly are well known and understood by Russian and international investors, and this helped drive strong demand for the bond issue of this Belarusian retailer," he explained.